davemenninger/skeleton-cave/README.md

 ## character file

-The program loads a file named `hero.character` from the local directory.
+The program loads a file named `player.character` from the local directory.
 Edit this file to alter your character's starting stats.
 The file format is like:

 ```
 strength=2
 dexterity=1
 charisma=1
 wits=2
+class=wizard
 ```

 ## Credits